mmistakes/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 ## Setup Your Site

 Depending on the path you took installing Minimal Mistakes you'll setup things a little differently.

+**ProTip:** The source code and content files for this site can be found in the [`/docs` folder](https://github.com/mmistakes/minimal-mistakes/tree/master/docs) if you want to copy or learn from them.
+{: .notice--info}

 ### Starting Fresh